Shannon Blady, Ph.D., hShe also serves as the Paul Tudor Jones II Endowed Professor in Social Entrepreneurship.

 Vicki Templet, Ed.D., earned her doctoral degree in Educational Leadership from Southeastern Louisiana University and her baccalaureate of science in Elementary Education from Louisiana State University.
 She has been an elementary teacher, literacy coach, and certified reading interventionist in Ascension Parish.
 She has also been an instructional data coach in East Baton Rouge Parish.

-Richard J. Mihans II, Ph.D., has been an educator at the elementary, middle, high school, undergraduate and graduate levels.
+Richard J. Mihans II, Ph.D., earned his doctorate from the University of North Carolina at Greensboro in Teacher Education and Development.
+Prior to coming to Tulane University, he was an Associate Professor of Education at Elon University in North Carolina.
+Dr. Mihans has been an educator at the elementary, middle, high school, undergraduate and graduate levels.
 He believes that teaching is not just about planning meaningful learning experiences, but also about making personal connections with students.
 His research interests include best practices in literacy instruction, social studies education, teacher retention and satisfaction, and critical/social issues in education.